From nuclear star clusters to Little Red Dots: black hole growth, mergers, and tidal disruptions: Introduction

 Strongly gravitationally lensed, high-redshift, dense star clusters have also been detected with the James Webb Space Telescope (JWST), with masses $\sim10^6\,M_\odot$ and effective radii $<1\,\rm pc$~\citep{2023ApJ...945...53V,2024Natur.632..513A,2024Natur.636..332M} and reproduced in simulations~\citep{2024A&A...690A..94P,2024MNRAS.529.4104V,2025ApJ...981L..28M}.
 These clusters hierarchically merge to form heavier NSCs in the centers of their dwarf galaxies~\citep{2022A&A...667A.101F}.
 Simulations carried out by~\cite{2025arXiv250321879R} and~\cite{2025arXiv250418620L} have demonstrated that intermediate-mass black hole (IMBH) seeds rapidly form in the centers of gas-rich star cluster complexes that resemble the conditions in some high-redshift regions.
 Runaway stellar collisions rapidly form a very massive star within $\sim1\,\rm Myr$ which can collapse into an IMBH seed in metal-poor environments~\citep{2025arXiv250814260V}.
 Cluster density controls the growth rate, while cluster mass controls the asymptotic mass value of the IMBH.

 The diverse population of Little Red Dots (LRDs) discovered by the JWST at $z=4$--$6$ suggests the high abundance of $10^7$--$10^8\,M_\odot$ BHs at those redshifts and measured assuming the local virial relations that connect the width of broad-lines to BH mass~\citep{Matthee:2023utn,Maiolino:2023bpi,Greene:2024phl}.
+Some low-redshift LRD candidates have also been suggested with lower number densities in the local Universe~\citep{Lin:2025pnq,2025arXiv250612141L}.
 The absence of x-rays in all but a few LRDs is puzzling.
 It may either indicate high gas column densities near the accreting BH~\citep{Maiolino:2024uon,2025ApJ...980L..27I,Naidu:2025rpo,2025arXiv250316600D,2025arXiv250113082J}, or lower BH masses~\citep{Ananna:2024jug}, or else that some LRDs could be in the form of accreting supermassive stars~\citep{Begelman:2025upi,Zwick:2025eik}, or even be an extremely dense purely stellar system~\citep{2024ApJ...977L..13B}.
 The high BH mass of $>10^7\,M_\odot$ is verified from resolved narrow line kinematics by direct BH mass measurement in a strongly lensed LRD~\citep{2025arXiv250821748J}.
 Furthermore, \cite{Pacucci:2025ojp} suggest that the purely stellar interpretation for LRDs is problematic since the extremely high densities would inevitably lead to massive BH formation from collisional runaways.
 It is also indicated that a combined model of an accreting BH, a stellar population, and dense gas seems to better fit the spectral properties of LRDs~\citep{2025arXiv250818358W,2025arXiv250919422I}.
 LRDs are likely the places where SMBHs grew for the first time~\citep{Inayoshi:2025isg}.

 The presence of supermassive black holes (SMBHs) in the centers of LRDs may induce a cuspy distribution of stars around them, leading to increased tidal disruption events (TDEs)~\citep{Rozner:2025iec}. \cite{2025arXiv250308779G} have also argued that high-redshift NSC hierarchical formation may seed SMBHs and evolve into LRDs during the BH accretion phase.